nekofiore/novel-site/content/blog/_index.md

 weight: 3
 ---

-# Blog
+# Development Blog

-Landing page for Blog
+If you are interested in my ramblings about whatever topic.